tudorntc/Calculator-JavaScript/README.md

 The program can perform additions, subtractions, multiplications and divisions.
 ----------------
-Feel free to contact @tudorntc if you notice any problems.
+Feel free to contact @tudorntc (tudorntc08@gmail.com) if you notice any problems or if you have any questions.
 ----------------
 Author
 ----------------